solipsse/AS-A2-COMPUTERSCIENCE/Network-internet-security-system-software.md

 		- **process**
 			- scheduling of process (HL or LL scheduler)
 				- keep track of priority and state of process(New,  ready, running, terminated, waiting, suspend)
-			- conflict resolution of process trying to access the same resource, ensure fair access
+			- resolution of conflict when two or more processes try to access the same resource, ensure fair access
 			- allocates resources to each process and share data between process
 			- manage the software interrupt of process
 			- allow multitask